awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.FaultInjectionQueries.md

 ## Testing an instance crash<a name="AuroraPostgreSQL.Managing.FaultInjectionQueries.Crash"></a>

-You can force a crash of an Aurora PostgreSQL instance using the fault injection query function `aurora_inject_crash()`\.
+You can force a crash of an Aurora PostgreSQL instance by using the fault injection query function `aurora_inject_crash()`\.

-For this fault injection query, a failover will not occur\.
+For this fault injection query, a failover does not occur\.
 If you want to test a failover, then you can choose the **Failover** instance action for your DB cluster in the RDS console, or use the [failover\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/failover-db-cluster.html) AWS CLI command or the [FailoverDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html) RDS API operation\.

 **Syntax**